 With the confidence afforded by dozens of years investigating harm to computers, Dr.Web returns curt judgment about files uploaded to its online scanner.

-Such judgment is very useful if all you need to know is whether to trust a file of unknown origin.
+Such judgment is very useful if all you need to know is whether to trust a file of unknown origin and ask “Is this file safe?”
 Unfortunately, Dr.Web is not too generous with further information either: you learn nothing about a threat’s origins, effects or remedies.
 Dr. Web’s is also but one opinion, if a trustworthy one.

 Dr.Web Online Scanner Pros